-1-800-Got-Junk? counts on Ainsley to keep the leads rolling in, through both traditional broadcast and digital campaigns.
+1-800-GOT-JUNK? team counts on Ainsley to keep the leads rolling in, through both traditional radio and television campaigns and digital campaigns.
 Working directly with the Northern Virginia, Washington D.C., Maryland and Pittsburgh franchise owners, while also coordinating with their corporate marketing team in Vancouver, we were tasked with planning, negotiating, buying and continuously auditing their lead gen campaigns to drive maximum leads for their business.

 - Design Consulting

 How We Delivered

 Over the past 8 years working with the team from 1-800-GOT-JUNK?, we’ve developed a clear process for how we engage with media partners, negotiate the buy, audit the results, measure success and communicate clearly with multiple franchise partners throughout the year.

 - First, we listen.
 We engage with a consortium of franchise owners to understand what they believe worked, what they heard from their customers, any issues they had, and of course to review the year-over-year (and month by month) numbers of total inquiries, appointments run, average job size/cost, and total revenue.
 We then use that data to form some initial thoughts and parameters around our buy for the coming season, and KPI’s that need to improve.